FriendsOfCake/crud/docs/actions.rst

 Events & Subject
 ----------------

-All Crud actions emit a range of events, and all of these events always contain a :ref:`Crud Subject`<crud-subject>`.
-The :ref:`Crud Subject`<crud-subject>` can change its state between emitted events.
+All Crud actions emit a range of events, and all of these events always contain a Crud Subject.
+The Crud Subject can change its state between emitted events.
 This object is a simple ``StdClass`` which contains the current state of the Crud request.

 The real beauty of Crud is the events and the flexibility they provide.

 All calls to ``_trigger()`` emit an event, that you as a developer can listen to and inject your own application logic.
-These events are in no way magical, they are simply normal CakePHP events, dispatched like all other events in CakePHP.
+These events are in no way magical, they are simply normal `CakePHP events <http://book.cakephp.org/3.0/en/core-libraries/events.html>`_, dispatched like all other `events in CakePHP <http://book.cakephp.org/3.0/en/core-libraries/events.html>`_.

 You can for example listen for the ``beforePaginate`` event and add conditions to your pagination query, just with a few lines of code.
 Those few lines of code is what makes your application unique.
 The rest of the code you would normally have is simply repeated boiler plate code.

 .. literalinclude:: _code/action_index.php